Foods to Avoid on Keto Diet

 Weight Loss

-6 minute read
+8 minute read

-The keto diet is often chosen to promote weight loss.
-It's popular but controversial, and it may or may not be the right choice for you.
-But if you've checked with your doctor and decided to give it a try, you're probably wondering if there are foods to avoid on a keto diet.
 There are!
-To properly follow the keto diet, it is important to know which foods to bypass or limit.
-In this article, we will discuss the top foods to avoid and why they may be detrimental to achieving and maintaining ketosis.
-By understanding this, you can effectively plan your meals and stick to the keto diet, helping you to reach your health goals with ease.
+To properly follow the keto diet, it's important to know which foods to bypass or limit.
+In this article, we'll discuss the top foods to avoid and why they may be detrimental to achieving and maintaining ketosis.
+By understanding this, you can effectively plan your meals and stick to the keto diet, helping you reach your health goals with ease.

 What Not to Eat on Keto

-The most important foods to avoid are refined grains (whole grains are better) and those with added sugar.
-In addition to these foods, it's important to limit all high-carb choices so you can stay in ketosis.
-The specific macro ratios of a keto diet are defined elsewhere, but a simple explanation of the eating pattern is this—you consume very few carbs, moderate protein, and a lot of healthy fats to promote weight loss.
+A simple explanation of the eating pattern is this: you consume very few carbs, moderate protein, and a lot of healthy fats to promote weight loss.
 Let's review the foods that contain the most carbs per serving to help you navigate what works.
-The options listed below should be limited to small servings:
+The options listed below should be limited to small servings or avoided entirely:

 Legumes such as beans, peas, and lentils are also high in carbs and should be limited on a keto diet.
+While they're nutritious foods in other eating patterns, a half-cup of black beans contains around 20 grams of carbs—too much for most keto plans.

 What to Eat on Keto

 Let's get to the good stuff and talk about what you can eat on a keto diet.
 While it may seem like there are many foods to avoid, there are still plenty of delicious and nutritious options to choose from.
-These include:

 Meat, poultry, and fish are high in protein and can be a main component of a keto meal.
 These foods can be grilled, baked, or pan-fried and served with non-starchy vegetables.
+Fatty fish like salmon also provide beneficial omega-3 fatty acids.

 Nuts and seeds such as almonds, cashews, hazelnuts, walnuts, pumpkin seeds, and chia seeds are also high in healthy fat and can be a convenient snack on the keto diet.
 Just be sure to watch portion sizes to prevent the intake of excess calories.